Image

 Boeing 727-200F

 After their carreer as passenger aircraft many 727-200s ended up being converted to cargo aircraft.
 Boeing also built a dedicated freighter version.
 Both are designated Boeing 727-200F.
-The new-built aircraft have no cabin windows, those of the converted aircraft are usually painted over.
+The new-built aircraft have no cabin windows, those of the converted aircraft are usually replaced by metal plugs.

 Super 27 (Boeing 727RE)